20 Ways to stay focused at work (+ instant hacks)

 Unfortunately, putting your phone on mute will only get you so far.

-You can always reach for it in your pocket and see all these new, shiny notifications any time you want — so, you’ll likely need to turn to more drastic measures to deal with your own lack of self-discipline.
+You can always reach for it in your pocket and see all these new, shiny notifications any time you want.
+So, you’ll likely need to take more drastic measures to deal with your lack of self-discipline at work.

-Your best solution is to leave your phone or other devices that you use for cyberloafing at a place you can’t always reach, such as:
+Your best solution is to leave your phone or other devices that you use for cyberloafing at a place you can’t always reach.
+Cyberloafing happens when you use the Internet for personal use (e.g. surfing the Web, using social media, etc.) during office hours.
+To prevent that, leave distracting devices at some of these places:

 • A locked desk drawer,